Does Helmet Padding Affect Helmet Safety?

 When you are looking for a safe helmet, check for the safety ratings to ensure it meets the necessary requirements.
 Additionally, make sure the helmet fits your head comfortably.
 These two characteristics are the most important.

 You should also consider getting a full-face helmet as these are typically the safest.
-Modular helmets and open face are also effective but have some extra vulnerabilities.
+Modular helmets and open faces are also effective but have some extra vulnerabilities.
 Half helmets are the least safe.

 Finally, make sure to buy a new helmet at least every five years.
 Wear and tear will slowly degrade the helmet.
 Buying a new one periodically will help you stay safe.